 Learning to Code

-- Common Coding Languages – you should spend some time discovering the various languages available.
-Each of the coding tools or languages, has it’s own particular benefits – some are easier to use than others but might not allow you the granularity that more difficult languages offer.
-Some of very textual while others are “object oriented”.
+- You should spend some time discovering the various languages available.
+Each of the coding tools or languages has it’s own particular benefits.
+Some are easier to use than others but might not allow you the granularity that more difficult languages offer.
+Some of very textual while others are “object-oriented”.
 Go online and find out about the advantages and otherwise of the various tools.

 - Web Development – creating and managing web sites and associated backend applications.